Search for Important Questions

 2. Name one of Bhavani Prasad Mishra's works.

-3. What is the definition of democracy?
+3. What is the full name of Mahatma Gandhi?

 1. Explain the fundamental characteristics of Indian Philosophy.